 What is the Liege cultural scene like?

-Active I’d say.
-We have several places to go out and a lot of people and associations who love to make Liege feel alive, offering concerts, parties, exhibitions etc. We’re an historical principality and I guess rooting in this heritage, the people in Liege are used to try and make the city move, rather than to leave it (for Brussels or other Belgian cities).
+Active, I’d say.
+We have several places to go out and a lot of people and associations who love to make Liege feel alive, offering concerts, parties, exhibitions etc. We’re a historic principality and I guess rooting in this heritage, the people in Liege are used to try and make the city move, rather than to leave it for Brussels or other Belgian cities.
 The fact that we have students and a university is certainly helping in that sense of course.
-We also love to party so if no one organises them, we should just start creating them ourselves.
+We also love to party so if no one organises them, we just start creating them ourselves.

 Which are the spots to go to in Liege?